 Solo Female Travel in Europe.

-Buuuuut, it’s been awfully quiet around here, hasn’t it?
+Buuuuut, before I get into the wonders of travelling Europe alone as a female, it’s been awfully quiet around here, hasn’t it?
 Not my intention, sorry.
 And don’t worry, readers.
 I haven’t take another three month hiatus.
 I wouldn’t torture you like that again.

 So what happened to make me feel withdrawn?
 Nothing exciting.